Affiliate links on Android Authority may earn us a commission. Learn more.

 Magic Eraser takes advantage of Google’s Tensor technology to remove unwanted objects from images.
 You can easily access it while editing an image on Google Photos.
 Just go to Tools > Magic Eraser.
 You can draw a circle around objects to select them, and the system will remove selected objects and do its best to replace them based on the surroundings.

 Magic Eraser used to work on Pixel 6 or newer Google devices, and it needed the Google Photos app.
-Since it’s technically a Google Photos feature, though, Google has taken the option to all Google One subscribers using Android or iOS.
+Since it’s technically a Google Photos feature, though, Google has given the option to all Google One subscribers using Android or iOS.

 Notably, with the Pixel 8 series, Google also introduced Audio Magic Eraser, which lets you remove unwanted audio from videos.